puppetlabs/puppet-docs/source/r10k/1.5/configure_r10kyaml.md

     prefix: true # All environments will be prefixed with "mysource_"
 ~~~

+#####`invalid_branches`

-* `invalid_branches` - Specifies how branch names that cannot be cleanly mapped to Puppet environments **TODO: More clarity on how this works** are handled.
+Specifies how branch names that cannot be cleanly mapped to Puppet environments are handled.
 This option accepts three values:

-* 'correct_and_warn' is the default value and replaces non-word characters with underscores and issues a warning
+* 'correct_and_warn' is the default value and replaces non-word characters with underscores and issues a warning.
-* 'correct' replaces non-word characters with underscores without warning
+* 'correct' replaces non-word characters with underscores without warning.
 * 'error' ignores branches with non-word characters and issues an error.

 ~~~